-Wright State's tradition is for all freshmen to enroll in a Learning Community their very first quarter/term at Wright State.
+Wright State's tradition is for all freshmen to enroll in a Learning Community their very first semester/term at Wright State.
 The Learning Community will make your transition to college smooth and enjoyable, so it will be most beneficial in your first term.

 Wright State offers fifty different kinds of Learning Communities, based on common academic, vocational,professional or even sports or recreational interest.
 Examples include:

 - College Success

 - Engineered for Success - for Honors students